 1. In a large bowl, whisk together the flour, salt, and instant yeast.
 Add the water.
 Using a rubber spatula, mix until the water is absorbed and the ingredients form a sticky dough ball.
 Slick the dough with a teaspoon of olive oil.
 Cover the bowl with an airtight lid.
 Let rise overnight or for 10 to 12 hours at room temperature.

 2. Using lightly oiled hands or a flexible bowl scraper, deflate the dough by releasing it from the sides of the bowl and pulling it towards the center.
 Shape it into a rough ball.
-Skip to preparing the pan.
+At this point, you can transfer the dough to the fridge for up to a week.
+I find the sweet spot to be 2-3 days.
+Alternatively, you can skip to preparing the pan.

 To make the sourdough pizza dough: